devops4solutions/vuejs-demo-application/README.md

 ### Vuejs Demo Application

-This repository will hell you to run the demo application of vuejs using docker and docker-compose file
+This repository will help you to run the demo application of vuejs using docker and docker-compose file

 ### Testing docker builds and deployments